 2.3 Evaluate the effect of different terms in given contracts

 The effect of clause as a condition has directed Barry to enter into the state of negligence which he actually ignored while hiring the chair.
 This also caused injury to Barry and he faced another problem also.
 The cause of damaged chair also affected his clothes which is further damage of property (Wishart, 2012).
 Since Barry is not liable to ask for any return, thus the condition can be turned into negligence of act.
 Barry would have to read the clause mentioned in the ticket as through that he would have protected his clothes.
 However on the other hand, local council is not authorised for the same thing since the doctrine of law states that something which is damaged and which is not fully equipped should not be hired or sold to customers.
+If you want to receive an original document according to your university guidelines, then take our assignment assistance right away!

 Case study 3